AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * [!DNL Experience Manager Sites] Dynamic Media Foundation component now allows to turn on or off optimization for higher resolution devices when using responsive Image Preset or Smart Crop.

-* To improve performance, the hidden=false condition is moved from JCR query to QueryBuilder evaluator.
-To verify that a hidden predicate is working after the change, Experience Manager checks that any hidden folder is not displayed on the interface.
+* To improve performance, the `hidden=false` condition is moved from JCR query to [!UICONTROL QueryBuilder] evaluator.
+To verify that a hidden predicate is working after the change, [!DNL Experience Manager] checks that any hidden folder is not displayed.

 * Ability to restore deleted pages and tree on an [!DNL Experience Manager Sites] page.